 Riemann Funeral Home

-Another great Soldier and Fallen Hero have been released from duty, passed from our ranks on May 25, 2021, and moved on to his heavenly home.
-SFC(Ret), Enoch Franklin “Frank” Smith age 80, a retired member of the MS Army National Guard who had served within 890th Engineer Battalion has departed and gone to a better place with our good Lord.
+Another great Soldier and Fallen Hero has been released from duty, passed from our ranks on February 11, 2023, and has moved on to his heavenly home.
+COL(Ret) Raymond Carter retired member of the MS Army National Guard, who had served in the MSARNG Military Academy has departed and gone to a better place with our good Lord.

 You now have earned a rest, so go fly with the Angels, go rest high on that mountain; your work on earth is done.
 Go to heaven a-shoutin’ Love for the Father and the Son.

 Fallen, Yet Not Forgotten”

 Raymond Carter, a resident of Biloxi, died in the company of family on Saturday, February 11, 2023, after a short, valiant fight with cancer.